 Does a living will mean the same thing as a “do not resuscitate” order?

 No, a living will only provides direction to the person who you have named as your health care agent in the event the decision on whether or not life support should be terminated because you are unable to make that decision yourself.
 A do not resuscitate order is something you discuss with your medical provider when you are still able to do so.
 Your doctor will have you fill out a do not resuscitate verification form which will be kept in your medical file.
 Copies of the order should be given to all medical providers you deal with.
 You should also keep a copy in your home in the event something happens and emergency responders are called.

 Is a power of attorney still valid after the individual who they represent dies?

 When a person dies, any power of attorney is no longer legally valid and the appointment expires.
 Instead, any assets they were overseeing automatically become part of the estate and oversight is now the responsibility of the executor.

-If you have any questions, contact an estate planning lawyer Memphis, TN, recommends for aid.
+If you have any questions, contact an estate planning lawyer Memphis, TN, recommends aid.

-Thanks to our friends and contributors from Wiseman Bray for their insight into estate planning.
+Thanks to our friends and contributors from Patterson Bray for their insight into estate planning.